dex3r/AIPG-Omniworker/README.md

-This repository allows you to set up an AIPG Worker.
+This is a repository for AIPG Omniworker.
+It's a tool for easy setup and management of single or multiple Image and/or Text workers in [AIPG Network](https://aipowergrid.io/).

 # Installing